 Acetazolamide is used to prevent and reduce the symptoms of altitude sickness.
 This medication can decrease headache, tiredness, nausea, dizziness, and shortness of breath that can occur when you climb quickly to high altitudes (generally above 10,000 feet/3,048 meters).
 It is particularly useful in situations when you cannot make a slow ascent.
 The best ways to prevent altitude sickness are climbing slowly, stopping for 24 hours during the climb to allow the body to adjust to the new height, and taking it easy the first 1 to 2 days.

-If you are taking the tablets, take this medication by mouth, usually 1 to 4 times daily or as directed by your doctor.
-If you are taking the long-acting capsules, take this medication by mouth, usually 1 or 2 times daily or as directed by your doctor.
+If you are taking the tablets, take this medication by mouth as directed by your doctor, usually 1 to 4 times daily.
+If you are taking the long-acting capsules, take this medication by mouth as directed by your doctor, usually 1 or 2 times daily.
 Swallow the long-acting capsules whole.
 Do not open, break, or chew the capsules.
 Doing so can destroy the long action of the drug and may increase side effects.

 To prevent altitude sickness, start taking acetazolamide 1 to 2 days before you start to climb.
 Continue taking it while you are climbing and for at least 48 hours after you have reached your final altitude.
 You may need to continue taking this medication while staying at the high altitude to control your symptoms.
 If you develop severe altitude sickness, it is important that you climb down as quickly as possible.
 Acetazolamide will not protect you from the serious effects of severe altitude sickness.
 (See also Precautions.)

-If you are taking this drug for another condition (e.g., glaucoma, seizures), use this medication regularly as directed to get the most benefit from it.
+If you are taking this drug for another condition (such as glaucoma, seizures), use this medication regularly as directed to get the most benefit from it.
 To help you remember, take it at the same time(s) each day.
 Taking your last dose in the early evening will help prevent you from having to get up in the middle of the night to urinate.
 Consult your doctor or pharmacist if you have questions about your dosing schedule.

 This drug may reduce the potassium levels in your blood.
-Your doctor may recommend that you eat foods rich in potassium (e.g., bananas or orange juice) while you are taking this medication.
+Your doctor may recommend that you eat foods rich in potassium (such as bananas or orange juice) while you are taking this medication.
 Your doctor may also prescribe a potassium supplement for you to take during treatment.
 Consult your doctor for more information.

-A very serious allergic reaction to this drug is unlikely, but seek immediate medical attention if it occurs.
-Symptoms of a serious allergic reaction may include: blisters/sores in the mouth, rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
+A very serious allergic reaction to this drug is rare.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.